sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-11-gjirokaster.md

 ![Alt text](/images/travel2/PXL_20230812_081632799.jpg)
 ![Alt text](/images/travel2/PXL_20230812_082104404.jpg)

 Making our way back through the castle and stopped to take more pictures.
-So many rooms, arches, corridoors (although you couldn't explore as much down areas here as they were roped off more than other places)
+So many rooms, arches, corridors (although you couldn't explore as much down areas here as they were roped off more than other places)

 ![Alt text](/images/travel2/PXL_20230812_083048495.NIGHT.jpg)